brifordwylie/aws_ml_engineer_capstone/README.md

 ### Quantile Regressor

 The full Model Script for this **quantile regressor** model is here: [quantile_regressor](https://github.com/brifordwylie/aws_ml_engineer_capstone/blob/main/model_scripts/quant_regression/quant_regression.py).
 Here are some of the relevant details for the creation of quantile regressor models.
-Specifically we use the **reg:quantileerrro** objective function, we create 5 seperate model for the following quantiles **[0.10, 0.25, 0.50, 0.75, 0.90]**
+Specifically we use the **reg:quantileerror** objective function, we create 5 seperate model for the following quantiles **[0.10, 0.25, 0.50, 0.75, 0.90]**

 ```
 quantiles = [0.10, 0.25, 0.50, 0.75, 0.90]